-• Can I see your personal statement?
+- Can I see your personal statement?

-Maybe.
 The response to the request will vary from scholar to scholar.
-If they say no it is less about gatekeeping and more about the fact that the personal statement is... personal.

-As outlined in the Information for Candidates document, your personal statement should be 100% your work.
-It is a piece of writing that represents your most authentic self, so don't get too caught up in reproducing what others have done.

-How do I stand out?

-Be AUTHENTIC, and as honest as possible throughout the process.

-- I did not graduate from one of the top universities in my Constituency.
+If they say no, it is less about gatekeeping but more about the fact that the personal statement is personal.
+As outlined in the Information for Candidates document, your personal statement should be 100% your own work.
+It is a piece of writing that represents your most authentic self, so focus on expressing your unique voice rather than trying to replicate what others have done. - How do I stand out?
+Be AUTHENTIC, and as honest as possible throughout the process. - I did not graduate from one of the top universities in my Constituency.
 Can I still apply?
 Students from all universities are encouraged to apply.
-The most important is that you are meeting the eligibility criteria for your constituency (this includes the entry requirements for your chosen course of study at the University of Oxford). - Do applicants need to be well-rounded in various fields?
-The selection committee considers the applicant's background and personal achievements, across four main selection criteria.
+The most important is that you are meeting the eligibility criteria for your constituency (this includes the entry requirements for your chosen course of study at the University of Oxford).

+- Do applicants need to be well-rounded in various fields?
+The selection committee considers the applicant's background and personal achievements across four main selection criteria.
 They look for evidence of effort and accomplishments in the context of the applicant's environment.
-We hope applicants will not be discouraged from applying due to a perceived lack of skills or qualities in certain areas.

-• Do you have a strong preference for applicants studying liberal arts and social science?
+We hope applicants will not be discouraged from applying due to a perceived lack of skills or qualities in certain areas. - Do you have a strong preference for applicants studying liberal arts and social science?
 Are women or men (or applicants of other gender/ethnic profiles) at an advantage in the selection process?
 The Rhodes Scholarship selection process is designed to identify and select outstanding individuals based on their individual merits and achievements, without giving undue advantage to any specific group.
-The goal is to ensure a fair and equitable evaluation for all candidates, regardless of gender, gender identity, marital status, sexual orientation, race, ethnic origin, color, religion, social background, caste, disability or field of study.
-Current Scholars and Alumni come from a wide variety of backgrounds.
+The goal is to ensure a fair and equitable evaluation for all candidates, regardless of gender, gender identity, marital status, sexual orientation, race, ethnic origin, color, religion, social background, caste, disability, or field of study.
+Current Scholars and Alumni come from a wide variety of backgrounds, including diverse STEM majors.
 You can find their profiles here.